PierreLesturgie/R-PopGen/README.md

 ### Depth
-Returns a list with depth of coverage data per sample or SNPs or both Need to input either a vcf or at GT matrix (obtained from vcfR extract.gt() function)
+Returns a list with depth of coverage data per sample or SNPs or both Need to input either a vcf or a depth matrix (obtained from vcfR extract.gt() function)

     depth(DP=NULL,vcf=NULL, SAMPLE=T, SNPs=T)